HenryCook/helm-charts/README.md

 ## Usage

-To make use of this repo you will need to add it to your repositories in Helm:
+To make use of this repo we will need to add it to our repositories in Helm:

 ```
 helm repo add henrycook https://henrycook.github.io/helm-charts/
 ```

-You will then be able to search the repo, like so:
+We will then be able to search the repo, like so:

 ```
 helm repo search henrycook